It’s the heart that matters most….

 In the song “Omaha” from the Counting Crows’ debut album August and Everything Adam Duritz sings “get right to the heart of matters, it’s the heart that matters more.”

-It’s easy to take that lyric pretty much as written: it is the heart, of any given matter, that matters more than whatever window dressing or bullshit going on around it.
+It’s easy to take that lyric pretty much as written: it is the heart, of any given issue or idea, that matters more than whatever window dressing or bullshit going on around it.

 This past Sunday, July 22nd, the band performed at the Cynthia Woods Mitchell Pavilion in the Woodlands, TX just north of Houston.
 I was there with my best friend…as has become a bit of a tradition over the years.

 And as Adam sang Omaha that night, the lyric took on a slightly different meaning for me.

 There is A Heart that matters more.

 My Heart matters more.

 Your Heart matters more.

 The band was celebrating their 25th anniversary.
 25 years seems like such a long time and yet just a week ago or so ago.